Husky (rapper): Cancellations, arrest, and release

 On November 22, Kuznetsov was formally charged with three counts of 'minor hooliganism' and given 12 days + 3 days in a Krasnodar detention facility, along with a fine of 500 rubles.
 Then-lawyer Alexey Avanesyan argued that the sentence was being unjustly used by the Krasnodar court to punish the crowd for attending instead of penalizing the rapper for wrongdoing.
 What Kuznetsov was being overly punished for, according to Avanesyan, was the lyrical content of his music, rather than his hooliganism.
 On November 26, after having served only four days in detention, public backlash to Kuznetsov's jailing forced a quick reappraisal of his case, taking the form of a highly publicized benefit concert organized by rapper Oxxxymiron and others called "I Will Sing My Music" the exact statement Kuznetsov was reported to have said as he was being arrested.

 Another reason for Kuznetsov's expedited release was said to be because of immediate, Kremlin intervention by political officials who began to support the rapper once they learned of his case, as reported by Chief Editor for Russian Television Margarita Simonyan.
 This was later confirmed by an official with the Russian TV channel Dozhd.
 Further reporting done by Rbc.ru explained that Avanesyan was unaware of any political interventionism during the court proceedings but explained that this was another example of the compromised state of judicial law in Russia.
 Kuznetsov would be quietly released in the evening from an Ust-Labinsk detention facility, answering no press questions.
 He later stated, through Avanesyan, that he would remain in Krasnodar to "resolve the situation."

 On December 2, Kuznetsov would face his last censored concert as part of the final month of his Leprosy Tour.
 A concert planned in Vologoda was cancelled prior to the rapper's arrival by Party Club XO art director Daniil Plotnikov due to intervention by the Ministry of Internal Affairs.
 They issued a warning against the club which foretold future intervention if the concert was not cancelled.
 According to reporting done by MediaZona, the final cancellation was predicated on bureaucratic intervention by Vologda Oblast Ombudsman Olga Smirnova who urged an assessment of the lyrics due to voiced complaints and concern for child-safety and wellbeing by angered parents.
+In retrospect, the entire episode was dubbed by journalists as, "Huskygate."